ESOP 101: What Owners Need to Know about Employee Stock Ownership Plans

 There are a variety of special attributes about an ESOP that make it attractive to certain business owners who are doing succession planning or other ownership transitions.
 One of the biggest benefits is that an owner can continue to maintain some control even after selling the company.
 An owner selling a third party runs the risk of having to answer to a new boss as soon as the purchase agreement is signed.

 Nobody wants to be told how to run their business.
 With an ESOP, an owner has an ability to dictate their role with the company post sale.
-An ESOP can allow owners to determine their own retirement timeline.
-This means you can still play a sales role, serve as an advisor, or do anything else that allows you to stay active in you company while you ease yourself away when you’re ready to retire.
+An ESOP will allow owners greater flexibility to determine their own retirement timeline.
+This means you can still play a sales role, serve as an advisor, or do anything else that allows you to stay active in you company while you ease yourself away when you’re ready.

 Another benefit of an ESOP is that it’s a relatively private process.
 A third party sale means that you’ll have several prospective buyers digging through your information.
 With an ESOP, you’ll hire a trustee and negotiate transactions without disclosing sensitive information to multiple suitors, some of whom may be competitors.